 Reinhardt affirmed.
 The court, noting that many courts have

-upheld state actions that intrude upon parental interests,
+upheld state actions that intrude upon parental interests, emphasized

 that a parent does not have an exclusive right to control

-.
+the upbringing of his child.
 Like the district court, the

 Ninth Circuit panel relied heavily on Brown, adopting from it